PiotrJam/AirLock/docs/database/design.md

 ## About

 This is a project of a database engine embedded into the D language.
+It doesn't use any external libraries and SW.
+It also doesn't act as an interface/driver to other database engines.

-It does't use any other technologies like SQL.
-It can be seen as a variant of object database.
+It can be seen as persistence storage for array of objects.
+However there are  additional concepts incorporated from database domain.
 Queries are constructed by D syntax (e.g. using std.algorithm) mainly via range interface.

 ## Status: Proof of concept